Mega Man Star Force

 Also known as: Ryuusei no Rockman

-Mega Man Star Force is the first game in the Star Force series and it's on the Nintendo DS.
-It is available in 3 versions and features various elements from the Battle Network series.
+Mega Man Star Force is the first game in the Star Force sub-series, available in three versions with various elements from the Battle Network series.
 Unused elements suggest the game would have been darker, have maps fully-rendered in 3D, and feature customization options not present in the final game.

 Removed Chat Mode

 In the game's 10th message file in the local folder, there is the text used in the Wireless Network mode.
-Among the dialog is mention of a chat mode.
-Apparently the game had a feature where you could chat with other players locally.
+The dialog mentions a chat mode.
+Apparently, the game had a feature where you could chat with other players locally.
 This feature is not present in the final version of the game.
 However, checking the font table for the game, characters that appear to represent smileys are in the table.
 This is the only evidence of this chat mode since menu selections and graphics don't appear for this mode.
 This feature was probably removed since they figured out that local-only chat was really, really, unnecessary.

 The following characters are not used, but related to chat: Geo face, Mega Man face, Fire symbol, Aqua symbol, Elec symbol, Wood symbol, VS, trade symbol, Pegasus, Leo, Dragon, Standard Library symbol, Mega Library symbol, Giga Library symbol, mail symbol.
 These symbols were probably used for players to talk about game-related subjects much faster.